-Basil Considine is a founding member and the current Artistic Director of the Reduced Spice Opera Company.
-A composer-playwright, conductor and musicologist, he is active in Boston’s musical and theatrical scenes and teaches at Boston University.
+Basil Considine is a composer-playwright, conductor and musicologist.
+He is active in Boston’s musical and theatrical scenes and teaches at Boston University.

-April 2013: “Challenges to Greco-Roman Concepts of Music in Marin Mersenne’s Questions Harmoniques” at the Renaissance Society of America’s Annual Meeting in San Diego, CA. Paper Presentation
+On 6 April 2013, Basil presented the paper “Challenges to Greco-Roman Concepts of Music in Marin Mersenne’s Questions Harmoniques” at the Renaissance Society of America’s Annual Meeting in San Diego, CA.

 On 1 February 2013, Basil presented the paper “Music and the Pirates of Madagascar” at the Winter Meeting of the New England Chapter of the American Musicological Society at Tufts University in Medford, MA.